Software projects are in a boom moment; any person working in a tech role has experienced this feeling of having selected the correct path.

 On a final note…

-Everything in the tech world will keep changing, whether you are working on a huge product or in a bunch of small products.
+Everything in the tech world will keep changing, whether you are working on a huge product or on a bunch of small projects.
 You are already involved, and this will not stop, so we better keep learning from the books and, more importantly, from experience.
 Always keep in mind the lessons learned, checklists, or any other helper that comes in handy for you and your team.
 It is a work in progress for me, and I guess for each one of us.
 So keep going! 💪🏽